Perl

 Note

-Note that Perl only interpolates scalar variables and array, not hashes.
-In addition, the interpolation is only applied to the double-quoted string, but not the single-quoted string.
+Perl only interpolates scalar variables and array, not hashes.
+In addition, the interpolation is only applied to the double-quoted string, but not the single-quoted string

 3. Perl Numbers